Analyzing Starbucks's Unusual Options Activity | Benzinga

 Analyzing Starbucks's Unusual Options Activity

-On Friday, shares of Starbucks (NASDAQ:SBUX) saw unusual options activity.
-After the option alert, the stock price moved down to $121.41.
+Shares of Starbucks (NASDAQ:SBUX) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $118.34.

 - Expiration Date: 2021-08-20